ros2/ros2_documentation/source/Tutorials/Package-BuildType-Tutorial.rst

 Beginning with the ROS 2 Foxy Fitzroy release, build-types are implemented as plugins.
 This design enhancement enables ROS 2 to support build-types beyond the classic ament_cmake, cmake and ament_python build-types.

-Build-type plugins are responsible for creating the package directory, the package.xml file and other directories and files specific to the each build-type.
+Build-type plugins are responsible for creating the package directory, the package.xml file and other directories and files specific to each build-type.
 All build-type plugins must implement the small interface defined by ros2pkg.build_type.BuildTypeExtension.

 .. code-block:: python